All Articles

 What is a barndominium?

-Over the last five years, interest in barndominiums have varied considerably.
-And the number one place searching for barndominiums?
-Texas.
+Over the last five years, as interest in barndominiums has varied nationwide, one state remains the top place searching for info about barndominiums: Texas.

 If you’ve noticed these structures popping up, you’re not alone.
 The frames look like a typical barn, but inside, they’re fully decked out, just like your traditional home.